 Criteria and Scholarships

 All applicants are evaluated according to the criteria established for specific scholarships, including academic achievement.
-The Teacher Education Scholarship Committee utilizes the university’s guidelines of a 3.0 grade point average in making award decisions.
-However, all education majors with a compelling need are encouraged to apply, as criteria also include financial need, commitment to the profession, and potential for effective teaching.
-Members of under-represented groups (e.g., students with disabilities, minority students, and students whose first language is not English) are encouraged to apply.
-Criteria for scholarships are further described below.
+Most scholarships require a minimum 3.0, while some have a lower or higher GPA requirement.
+All education majors with a compelling need are encouraged to apply, as criteria also include financial need, commitment to the profession, and potential for effective teaching.

-Please read the application carefully, check all boxes that apply to you, and elaborate on these in the required two-page essay.
+Please read the application carefully, answer all questions, and submit a detailed, well-written required two-page essay.
 This means that you must provide accurate, thorough information about yourself so that the Scholarship Committee can consider you for all scholarships for which you qualify.

-1. Applicants must complete a FAFSA.
-Go to FAFSA.gov.
+- Complete a FAFSA at FAFSA.gov.
 Continuing students must submit the FAFSA by March 15; the deadline for new/transfer students is February 15.

 Applications must be submitted by March 15th.
 Incomplete applications will not be considered.

-5. Students who are awarded a private donor scholarship are expected to write a thank you letter to the scholarship donor.
-Scholarship recipients who do not write thank you letters may forfeit eligibility for future scholarships.
-Additionally, awardees will be invited to attend an event with scholarship donors in the fall.
+- Students who are awarded a private donor scholarship are expected to write a thank you letter to the scholarship donor.
+Students who do not write thank you letters will not receive their scholarship and may forfeit eligibility for future scholarships.
+Additionally, awardees will be invited to attend an event with scholarship donors in the spring.
 Awardees are expected to make every effort to attend or send a note of regret.
 Please recognize that donors are making a personal commitment to support awardees’ education and taking time to show your appreciation is essential.